 We expect that our near- and longer-term liquidity requirements will continue to consist of selling and marketing expenses, research and development expenses, working capital and general corporate expenses associated with the growth of our business.
 However, we may also use cash to acquire or invest in complementary businesses, technologies, services or products that would change our cash requirements.
 If we are not able to generate revenue to finance our cash requirements, we will need to finance future cash needs primarily through public or private equity offerings, debt financings, borrowings or strategic collaborations or licensing arrangements.
 If we raise funds by issuing equity securities, dilution to stockholders could result.
 Any equity securities issued also may provide for rights, preferences or privileges senior to those of holders of our common stock.
 The terms of debt securities issued or borrowings could impose significant restrictions on our operations.
 The incurrence of additional indebtedness or the issuance of certain equity securities could result in increased fixed payment obligations and could also result in restrictive covenants, such as limitations on our ability to incur additional debt or issue additional equity, limitations on our ability to acquire or license intellectual property rights and other operating restrictions that could adversely affect our ability to conduct our business.
 Our current credit agreement imposes restrictions on our operations, increases our fixed payment obligations and has restrictive covenants.
 In addition, the issuance of additional equity securities by us, or the possibility of such issuance, may cause the market price of our common stock to decline.
 In the event that we enter into collaborations or licensing arrangements to raise capital, we may be required to accept unfavorable terms.
 These agreements may require that we relinquish or license to a third-party on unfavorable terms our rights to technologies or product candidates that we otherwise would seek to develop or commercialize ourselves, or reserve certain opportunities for future potential arrangements when we might be able to achieve more favorable terms.
-If we are not able to secure additional funding when needed, we may have to delay, reduce the scope of or eliminate one or more research and development programs or selling and marketing initiatives, or forgo potential acquisitions or investments.
-In addition, we may have to work with a partner on one or more of our products or development programs, which could lower the economic value of those programs to us.
+If we are not able to secure additional funding when needed, we may have to delay, reduce the scope of or eliminate one or more research and development programs or selling and marketing initiatives, or forgo po

-The following table summarizes our cash flows for the nine months ended September 30, 2016 and 2015 (in thousands of dollars):
+The following table summarizes our cash flows for the three months ended March 31, 2017 and 2016 (in thousands of dollars):